 People diagnosed with Fronto-temporal dementia were originally said to have Pick's disease.
-Pick's disease was identified by Dr Arnold Pick, a Czech psychiatrist.
+Pick's disease was identified by Alois Alzheimer and named after his colleague and friend Arnold Pick, who had studied people with this disease.

 Fronto-temporal dementia actually covers several conditions: Picks disease, frontal lobe degeneration and dementia associated with Motor neurone disease.
 All of these conditions cause damage to the frontal and temporal lobes of the brain.
 It is a less common form of dementia and often seen in younger people (under 65).
 Fronto-temporal dementia affects language skills, emotional responses and behaviour.